 Over the last few years, single-cup coffee makers have gone mainstream and become a staple in offices and restaurants across the country.
-These machines, made popular by brands like Keurig and Nespresso, use specially made capsules with pre-measured levels of coffee grounds in order to brew anywhere from a single cup to a whole carafe of fresh coffee.
+These machines, made popular by brands like Keurig and Nespresso, use specially made capsules with pre-measured levels of coffee grinds in order to brew anywhere from a single cup to a whole carafe of fresh coffee.

 However, these capsules aren’t without drawbacks, and many sophisticated coffee drinkers are choosing new, soft coffee pods over traditional plastic capsules.
 Let’s break down the difference between K-Cups and coffee pods.